 When filing a Kansas lien release, the document itself needs to be sent to the office of the District Court Clerk in the county where the original mechanics lien was filed.
 The person who filed the original Kansas construction lien should sign the lien relesae in Kansas, and specific information, such as the property location, the date the lien was filed, and other items should be provided so that the clerk knows which lien to discharge.

-To make the process easier, LienItNow.com prepares, files and serves Kansas Discharges of mechanics' lien Claims for a fee of $85.00.
+To make the process easier, LienItNow.com prepares, files and serves Kansas Discharges of mechanics' lien Claims.
 All the lienor needs to do is fill out a quick Kansas lien release worksheet, and LienItNow will complete the lien release document, and file it with the clerk's office.

 Click Here to File a Kansas Lien Release Document

-LienItNow.com prepares, files and serves notices of extension of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves notices of extension of mechanics' lien Claims.
 The filing an extension of the mechanics' lien claim permits the claimant an extra month to file a lien claim, except for lien claims to be filed on residential property.
 Different extensions must be filed by contractors and subcontractors, so please make sure to choose the one for your category when placing an order.

 Click Here to File a Kansas Lien Extension Document

-LienItNow.com prepares, files and serves Kansas Bond Claims for a fee of $275.00.
+LienItNow.com prepares, files and serves Kansas Bond Claims.
 Bond claims can only be filed on a project where the owner, contractor or subcontractor has obtained a payment bond to ensure that every contractor receives payment for the work performed on the Project.
 The payment bonds issued by sureties for construction projects have specific timing requirements, but most require claimants to submit claims against the bond within sixty to ninety days from the claimants' last date of work.
 Bond claims are as or more effective than a lien claim because the payment bond acts as a guarantee that payment will be made for work properly completed.

 Click Here to File a Kansas Bond Claim Document

-LienItNow.com prepares, files and serves Kansas Pre-Notices for bond claims for a fee of $50.00.
+LienItNow.com prepares, files and serves Kansas Pre-Notices for bond claims.
 Depending on the terms of the payment bond, pre-notices may or may not be required.
 LienItNow.com recommends that, prior to or immediately after starting work or delivering materials to a project, subcontractors and suppliers, file a pre-notice that it is a potential beneficiary of the construction project's bond.

 Click Here to File a Kansas Pre-Bond Notice Document